 Creatures with internal skeletons (like us) are unaffected by the diatom shells.
 The spines create microscopic wounds in the insects, resulting in death.

 There are different forms of diatomaceous earth, some of which are dangerous to humans.
 Do not use the kind intended for pool filters.
 Safe forms may be purchased at your local feed store, garden center, hardware store or check online price here.
 Read the label before purchasing.

-Directions: Thoroughly mix one cup of diatomaceous earth with 40 pounds of grain, grain products or legumes.
-It is a dust so avoid breathing it while mixing.
+Directions: Thoroughly mix one cup of diatomaceous earth with 40 pounds of grain, grain products, or legumes.
+It is a fine dust so avoid breathing it while mixing.
 It has no taste and is not harmful to humans.